 - Partner turn and listen: Invite students to share with a partner what they think stress means, and how it affects the body and mind.
 (3 min)

 - Activate thinking: Introduce your class to the acute stress response - often referred to as the fight-flight-freeze response–through one of these short videos produced by Anxiety Canada: Fight-Flight-Freeze: A Guide to Anxiety for Kids or Fight-Flight-Freeze: Anxiety Explained for Teens, whichever you feel is most suited to your grade level.
-For more information on the fight-flight-freeze response for kids, you may want to read part of Being Afraid from Kids Health to the class, or use it as a guide to answer questions.
 (5 min)

 - Partner turn and listen: What new things about stress did you learn from the video?
 Share at least 1 new learning.
 (2 min)